taddison/tjaddison.com/_posts/2018/2018-09-23-Saving-and-reporting-on-Pester-Infrastructure-test-results-in-Log-Analytics.md

 >We're going to map the value of `InvocationStartTime` to the built-in field `TimeGenerated`.
 If no field is supplied, `TimeGenerated` defaults to ingestion time.

-The great thing about the [Data Collector API] is that these fields are all optional, and so if you don't want to use the full schema you don't have to (perhaps your tests won't use context, or you won't care about host/target computer).
+The great thing about the [Data Collector API] is that these fields are all optional, and so if you don't want to use the full schema you don't have to (perhaps your tests won't use context, or you won't care about host/target).

 Some columns that deserve a little more explanation are `BatchId` and `InvocationId`.

 ### Batches and Invocations

-Most infrastructure tests I run tend to come in a format that looks something like the following pseudocode):
+Most infrastructure tests I run tend to come in a format that looks something like the following (pseudocode):

 ```powershell
 for($thingToTest in $listOfThingsToTest) {